 IMPACT Award Winner Erin Loder shares her strength through community service

-Erin Loder, a marketing professional in DHG’s Norfolk, VA office is the winner of our DHG Community IMPACT Award, which celebrates the impact our people are making across our communities through volunteer hours.
-In this spotlight, Erin talks about her passion and purpose for volunteering and some of the causes and organizations that hit close to home for her as a military family.
+Erin Loder is a now a member of our DHG Alumni Network.
+In 2019, she was the winner of our DHG Community IMPACT Award, which celebrates the impact our people are making across our communities through volunteer hours.
+In this spotlight, Erin discussed her passion and purpose for volunteering and some of the causes and organizations that hit close to home for her as a military family.

 You dedicate an incredible number of hours volunteering and giving back in your community; talk about your passion and explain why you give back to organizations and causes that are important to you.

 My passion for giving back primarily comes from how I was raised.
 I was raised as an “Army brat” and my father was deployed many times.
 We lived in a primarily Special Forces neighborhood, and we lost about 12 people in the neighborhood from the war right after 9/11.
 My dad luckily survived, but many of our close neighbors had family KIA (Killed in Action).
 These were prime years for me, and seeing how the community pulled together for these families was an inspiration.
 It really made me want to do the same for the rest of my life.
 Now, as a Navy wife, I want to continue that tradition within all branches of the military in any way that I can.
 Military families go through so much, and that is primarily my “why.”

 I focus a lot of my volunteer hours on programs such as Wreaths Across America, since we have friends and family that are buried there at Arlington National Cemetery.
 I also do a lot with Blue Star Families, which supports military families.

 You mentioned that your family relocated several times, how do you manage to find time in giving back to the community?